sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <h3>📖 Definition:</h3>
-Does the video feature an explosion with a sudden burst of flames, matter, and outward force?
+Does the video show explosions with sudden bursts of flames, matter, and outward force?

 <details>
 <summary><h4> Question (Definition)</h4></summary>